fertapric/files/README.md

 # Files

-A service to upload files to AWS S3, in less than 200 LOC of nginx configuration!
+A service to upload files to AWS S3, in around 200 LOC of nginx configuration!

 The service also dynamically resizes images in JPEG, GIF and PNG formats.